nerds-and-company/schematic/README.md

 ## Changelog

 ###3.1.1###
+ - Sections are not imported when nothing has changed
+ - Fields are not imported when nothing has changed
+ - Field import is repeated after everything else has been imported to make sure sources are set correctly

+###3.1.1###
  - Folders are now CamelCased to add support for case-sensitive systems and PSR-4 (thanks to @ostark and @ukautz)

 ###3.1.0###